Update: 1/31/2025; This article was updated after publication with additional information from legal documents provided to Task & Purpose.

 “He was charged with transportation of an assault weapon,” said Norma Eisenman, a police spokeswoman.
 “It does not appear that he was a threat to the public.”

-Wong, who police say was also carrying a pistol, told officers that he was heading downtown to provide security at a friend’s establishment.
+Wong, who police said was also carrying a pistol, told officers that he was heading downtown to provide security at a friend’s establishment.
 Wong arrived at the protest in a civilian sedan, said Eisenman, who declined to provide further information.

 Wong served as an information technology specialist (25B) and never deployed, according to Army records.
 His awards and decorations include two Army commendation medals, five Army achievement medals, a good conduct medal, overseas service ribbon, and the parachutist badge.